cinumell/heart-disease-classification/README.md

 * Features
 * Modelling
 * Experimentation

-Problem Definition In a statement,
-Given clinical parameters about a patient, can we predict whether or not they have heart disease?
+In a statement, Given clinical parameters about a patient, can we predict whether or not they have heart disease?

 ## Dataset
 * Data The original data came from the Cleavland data from the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/heart+Disease